massimoksi/Gaston/README.md

 The repository includes a Swift playground to demonstrate the usage of some of the methods of the libray.

-All extensions are commented using Swift header documentation as described in this Erica Sadun's post on [Swift header documentation in Xcode 7](http://ericasadun.com/2015/06/14/swift-header-documentation-in-xcode-7/).
+All extensions are commented following Erica Sadun's post on [Swift header documentation in Xcode 7](http://ericasadun.com/2015/06/14/swift-header-documentation-in-xcode-7/).

 ## Contact